pivotal/docs-tap/intellij-extension/troubleshooting.hbs.md

 ### Symptom

-When a user runs or debugs a launch configuration, IntelliJ disables the launch controls.
+When a user runs or debugs a launch configuration, IntelliJ deactivates the launch controls.

 ### Cause

-IntelliJ disables the launch controls to prevent other launch configurations from being launched at the same time.
+IntelliJ deactivates the launch controls to prevent other launch configurations from being launched at the same time.
 These controls are reactivated when the launch configuration is started.
 As such, starting multiple Tanzu debug and live update sessions is a synchronous activity.